 Okcir’s online home was established in 2002.
 The new blog format which is now device responsive and more flexibly structured will continue to be a conduit for timely news, announcements, and commentaries on OKCIR’s ongoing research, publications, and projects.
 It will also be the primary vehicle for reflecting on online conversations and reviews generated by OKCIR’s publications.
 Inspiring and interesting textual and audiovisual information and events in the global cyberspace that are relevant to the substantive foci of OKCIR will also be shared through the OKCIR Blog.
 To learn more about OKCIR please visit here.

 Omar Khayyam Center has ever since its inception in 2002 made its contents of its journal Human Architecture: Journal of the Sociology of Self-Knowledge freely accessible online.
 The access links can be found in the pages for each of the journal issues published to date.
-Human Architecture is also indexed and compiled for login access at universities worldwide in EBSCO’s SocINDEX with Full-Text®, ProQuest’s Sociological Abstracts and Social Science Journals, Gale’s Academic OneFile®, Expanded Academic ASAP®, Questia databases.
+Human Architecture is also indexed and compiled (up to and including its volume 16) for login access at universities worldwide in EBSCO’s SocINDEX with Full-Text®, ProQuest’s Sociological Abstracts and Social Science Journals, Gale’s Academic OneFile®, Expanded Academic ASAP®, Questia databases.

 The printed copies (in softcover and hardcover editions) as well as the complete Pdf and/or selected ePub ebook editions of all the previous issues of the journal can be ordered via the Okcir Store and/or via major online bookstores worldwide (such as Amazon worldwide, Barnes&Noble, and others found through web search engines).